Crhis35/nestjs-graphql-federation/README.md

 ![Package Workshop Header](./docs/assets/architecture.png)

-Apollo gateway can be used only on nodejs.

 Orders subgraph is build on nodejs because is single threaded this allow to handle all requests on a queue to prevents concurrent orders because we have a limit of weight to each vehicle.

 ## Configurations